 Software security consulting company Cigital has issued the third version of its Building Security In Maturity Model (BSIMM), expanding the scope of the project to assess 42 firms, double the previous measurement of BSIMM2.
-The goal of the document is to enable
+The goal of the document is to enable other firms to compare their software security initiatives to enterprises with mature models and develop a list of priorities to make incremental improvements.

 The focus here is not on the exact route an organization should take up the mountain, but how high an organization can get up the mountain.